ThePansmith/Monifactory/FAQ.md

 Thermal Expansion Dynamos will only output energy while producing it.

+**Q. My circuit assembler isn't crafting my circuits!**

+Make sure your items are in a **Circuit Assembler** and not the **Assembler**, to tell the difference, you can check how many slots the machine has, if it has 9 slots, it's a normal assembler, if it has 6 slots, it's a circuit assembler.

 ### Servers

 **Q. How do I update Monifactory on my server?**